paradicms/paradicms.github.io/docs/recipes/create-github-repository.md

 ### Create the repository

-When you're done typing in the name of your repository, click the "Create repository from template" button.
+When you're done typing in the name of your repository, click the *Create repository from template* button.